nghiapham179/training/README.md

    - D. CPU : < central processing unit > a extremly important unit which processing all the program in your computer like caculating, and also called the brain of the computer
    - E. RAM : < Random access memory > a component which storage data and easy to access but low spaces
    - F. Hard drive : same with RAM but with huge spaces of stroge and slow access to the data
-   - G. GPU < Graphic process unit > the unit that turn Binary sequence into different bit to display on your monitor
+   - G. GPU < Graphic process unit > the unit that turn Binary sequence into different pixels to display on your monitor